This creamy, spiced sweet potato latte tastes like sweet potato pie in a cup!

 In the blink of an eye summer turned to fall and soon the weather will be crisp enough to warrant a warming start or end to the day.

-What is a sweet potato latte?
+What is a Sweet Potato Latte?

 A Korean sweet potato latte (also known as goguma latte) is a caffeine-free drink made from roasted or steamed sweet potatoes, sweetener and frothed milk.
 It's creamy, sweet and warming.